Shell Scripts

 The special variables $1, $2 and $3 represent the command line arguments given to the script, such that the commands run are:

-because it is enclosed by quote marks.
-As such, the first argument to the script is'*.pdb'
+'*.pdb'because it is enclosed by quote marks.
+As such, the first argument to the script is'*.pdb'which gets expanded within the script byheadandtail.

 List Unique Species